sittercity/gocumber/README.md

 steps.Run(t, "your_gherkin.feature")
 ```

-A full example file with all of the above (with gherkin) is forthcoming.
+A full example file with all of the above can be found in the example directory.

 # TODO

  - Need tests
- - Should create a full example for clarity (with gherkin)
  - Does not append gherkin background